 Sport is often sadly a short term career due to illness, injury and age.
 So I wanted to help athletes and those aspiring to be, to be in sport for as long as possible, so I decided to channel sport into my academic life.
 I was fortunate enough to have grown up in a family of hard workers, my mom especially, and that’s one of many key attributes I proudly take from her.
 She has always told me to keep focused, stay driven, and lead from the front whilst remaining humble and success will follow.

 Originally, my first choice university had high entry requirements for the course that I wanted to do, but sadly I did not meet them in all of my subjects.
 For me, it was really disappointing that, despite achieving an A* in Physical Education, I was not accepted.
-Instead, I chose my insurance choice of Birmingham City University rather than going into Clearing.
+Instead, I chose my insurance choice of Sport and Exercise Science at Birmingham City University rather than going into Clearing.

 I’m glad I did.
 There were various reasons why I chose Birmingham City University, but to go to a university where the chancellor, Sir Lenny Henry, is from the same ethic minority background as myself, that was very important to me.